jonnonz1/nz-statute-book/acts/public/1977/wild-animal-control-act-1977.md

   (b) the species of deer proposed to be kept on the land:
   (c) such other particulars as the Director-General may specify in writing.
 (7) For the purposes of section 9(2) and of subsections (9) to (11) of section 12, an acknowledgment in writing given by the Director-General under subsection (5) shall be deemed to be a permit issued under section 12(3)(a).
-(8) Any deer that—shall remain the property of the owner if that deer is identified in accordance with an identification system registered under section 3 of the Animal Identification Act 1993 or in accordance with an identification system approved under section 50 of the Biosecurity Act 1993 and approved by the Director-General for the purposes of this Act.
+(8) Any deer that—shall remain the property of the owner if that deer is identified in accordance with an identification system approved under the National Animal Identification and Tracing Act 2012 or in accordance with an identification system approved under section 50 of the Biosecurity Act 1993 and approved by the Director-General for the purposes of this Act.
   (a) escapes from its enclosure; or
   (b) strays while being lawfully captured, conveyed, or held in captivity, for the purposes of farming,— (9) Notwithstanding subsection (8), the following provisions apply in relation to any deer on Crown-owned land: